RACV Logo

 Today offers a variety of Scenic Freechoice excursions to choose from:

-Göttweig Abbey: Visit the magnificent Gottweig Abbey.
-Founded in the 6th Century, the abbey was burned down during the 18th Century and rebuilt to be one of the most magnificent in the Wachau Valley.
-Your local guide will take you through various room where you will see the magnificent frescoes that decorate the Abbey as well as its staircase, the largest Baroque Staircase in Austria."
+Göttweig Abbey: Founded in the sixth century, the abbey burned down during the 18th century and rebuilt to be one of the most magnificent in the Wachau Valley.
+Your local guide will show you its magnificent frescoes as well as the staircase, the largest Baroque staircase in Austria.

 Wachau Valley wine tasting: The Wachau valley is one of the prominent regions for wine growing in Austria.
-Today you'll visit a local winemaker and learn about the age old traditions of wine making while sampling delicious wines produced on site.
+Today you'll visit a local winemaker and learn about the age-old traditions of winemaking while sampling the delicious wines produced on site.

 E-biking from Dürnstein to Krems: Join your guide on a bicycle tour along the Danube to the quaint village of Krems.
 Pass by charming villages and scenic vineyard landscapes.
 You will have time to stop along the way to enjoy the breathtaking views of the Danube.